SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_ssi_master/readme.md

 - SSI is a synchronous four-wire interface consisting of two data pins(MOSI, MISO), a device select pin (CSN) and a gated clock pin(SCLK).
 - With the two data pins, it allows for full-duplex operation with other SSI compatible devices.
 - It supports full duplex Single-bit SPI master mode.
-- It has support for 6 modes total - Mode 0: Clock Polarity is zero and Clock Phase is zero, Mode 1: Clock Polarity is zero, Clock Phase is one, Mode 2: Clock Polarity is one and Clock Phase is zero, Mode 3: Clock Polarity is one and Clock Phase is one and Mode-4 (TI SSI) and Mode-5 (Microwire).
+- It supports 6 modes:
+   - Mode 0: Clock Polarity is zero and Clock Phase is zero.
+   - Mode 1: Clock Polarity is zero, Clock Phase is one.
+   - Mode 2: Clock Polarity is one and Clock Phase is zero.
+   - Mode 3: Clock Polarity is one and Clock Phase is one.
+   - Mode-4: TEXAS_INSTRUMENTS SSI.
+   - Mode-5: NATIONAL_SEMICONDUCTORS_MICROWIRE.
 - The SPI clock is programmable to meet required baud rates
 - It can generates interrupts for different events like transfer complete, data lost, mode fault.
 - It supports upto 32K bytes of read data from a SSI device in a single read operation.